skylargale/Spring_AA_InternalVariability/README.md

 Dynamic_Adjustment: This notebook contains the code for the partial least squares dynamic adjustment method based on Wallace et al., 2012 and Smoliak et al., 2015.

+data: This folder holds all of the data needed to train, test, and validate the Arctic and global CNNs as well as perform the dynamic adjustment.

 Note: All CNN training for the manuscript was done using 1 Tesla GPU on NCAR's Computational and Information Systems Laboratory Casper server.